 As of the date of this proxy statement, the initial shareholders of DHC have agreed to vote any Ordinary Shares owned by them in favor of the Extension Amendment Proposal.
-As of the date hereof, the initial shareholders of DHC own 20.0% of the issued and outstanding Ordinary Shares and have not purchased any Public Shares, but may do so at any time.
-As a result, in addition to the initial shareholders of DHC, approval of the Extension Amendment Proposal will require the affirmative vote of at least 18,051,293 Ordinary Shares held by public shareholders (or approximately 58.3% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, and the affirmative vote of at least 5,157,513 Ordinary Shares held by public shareholders (or approximately 16.7% of the Class A Ordinary Shares) if only such shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes.
+As of the date hereof, the initial shareholders of DHC own 62.9% of the issued and outstanding Ordinary Shares and have not purchased any Public Shares, but may do so at any time.
+As a result, in addition to the initial shareholders of DHC, approval of the Extension Amendment Proposal will require the affirmative vote of at least 469,346 Ordinary Shares held by public shareholders (or approximately 10.3% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, but will not require the affirmative vote of any Ordinary Shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes.